You know what’s awesome? Having sex.

 Sex truly sells, but it also buys.

-It seems to me that these females offer sex as a bargaining chip for things they can’t — or would be too difficult to — get for themselves.
+It seems to me that these female animals offer sex as a bargaining chip for things they can’t — or would be too difficult to — get for themselves.
 Be it food or shelter for their eggs, they look to males who have the resources they need and convince them to share by copulating with them.
 There’s betrayal, role reversal, and debauchery, but in the end everyone gets a meal and some love.

 And isn’t that what we all want?